 Many organizations are available to support you in understanding the IEP, and/or to provide additional resources.
-Your school's principal can provide the names of the organizations that serve your area.
-This information is also available in the Special Education Advisory Committee's brochure that is available at your local school or on www.sgdsb.on.ca
+Your school principal can provide the names of the organizations that serve your area.
+This information is also found in the Special Education Advisory Committees brochure available from your child's school, or through the special education section of sqdsb.on.ca